 The trope is called out by a patron in a diner who sees it on the news: "That guy is gonna go fuckin' berserk..."

 Mayor: And the good news?
 Johnathan: Crime's down.

 It was so bad that he wasn't even really aware of what he was doing each time until the recoil from his gun kicked in.
 He was in a sort of perpetual hallucination until his family was returned to their grave.

 The final arc from the Star Fox comic run in Nintendo Power had Fox McCloud going berserk upon learning that Andross was responsible both for his mother's death (a car-bomb meant for his father) and his father's disappearance in the Black Hole (because Andross sabotaged his ship).
 He proceeds to sport Glowing Eyes of Doom and tear the bad guys apart before going after Andross in person, but in a rare moment of not getting in the last shot like he usually does in battles, he allows Andross to escape into the Black Hole because he knows his father is going to find him and "he deserves the last shot after all these years."

-In the Disney Ducks Comic Universe Scrooge McDuck has many famous Comic book iterations of this, but none quite as amazingly awesome as in the "Yukon Scrooge" storyline.
-A 45 Kg Duck destroying a riverboat with his bare hands, and a concert piano.
+Scrooge McDuck has many famous comic book iterations of this, but none quite as amazingly awesome as in the "Yukon Scrooge" storyline.
+The bad guys capture Scrooge to steal his land claim and gold.
+They then torment him by reading his private mail and taunting him with the death of his mother.
+A 45 Kg Duck proceeds to throw a concert piano out the window and destroy a riverboat with his bare hands.

 Tycho Celchu in the X-Wing Series, at least in the comics - in the novels, Isard apparently managed to neatly excise his ability to be angry - gets mad◊ and starts swinging◊ very easily.